rmgarcia10/tech-portfolio/docs/about.md

 title: About
 ---

+I am Raquel Garcia.
+I am an aspiring software engineer currently taking community college courses in Computer Science to grow my knowledge in programming.
+(This About me is in progess...)

 You can start your "About" page with an elevator pitch, one or two sentences about you!
 The rest of this page page can include a little bit about yourself.
 Some things you